Acorns Early vs. Greenlight: Which app is best for your family?

 GoHenry at a glance

-GoHenry, now known as Acorns Early, is a debit card and money app that leans heavily into education and family money management.
-With only two price tiers based on the number of kids, GoHenry is a great beginner choice when it comes to simplicity, educational tools, and affordability.
+Acorns Early, formerly known as GoHenry, is a debit card and money app that places a strong emphasis on education and family finances.
+With only two price tiers based on the number of kids, Acorns Early is a great beginner choice when it comes to simplicity, educational tools, and affordability.

-Where GoHenry falls short is when it comes to extra features like cash back and more extensive safety protections parents may want to add as kids grow.
+Where Acorns Early falls short is when it comes to extra features like cash back and more extensive safety protections parents may want to add as kids grow.

 Debit card for kids 6 to 18